-Biofeedback therapy is a kind of treatment program for addiction that involves helping an individual gain control over their body’s functions.
-It can be extremely helpful for those who are in long-term recovery and want to be able to restrain themselves from any potential relapse.
-Biofeedback therapy isn’t right for everyone, but it can be very effective for some individuals.
+Biofeedback therapy is a kind of treatment for addiction that involves helping an individual gain control over their body’s functions.
+It can be extremely helpful for those in long-term recovery who want to avoid relapse.
+Biofeedback for addiction isn’t right for everyone, but it can be very effective for some people.

-If you are looking for a detox or rehab program that offers biofeedback therapy as one of its treatment options, let us help you find it.
-Call 800-483-2193 now and we will assist you in locating the best recovery facilities for your current needs.
+If you are looking for a detox or rehab that offers biofeedback therapy as a treatment option, we can help.
+Call 800-483-2193 now and we will assist you in locating the best recovery facilities for your needs.

 What Is Biofeedback Therapy?

 Biofeedback therapy is a type of treatment that helps people learn to control bodily functions that normally happen involuntarily.
 These can include one’s heart rate, blood pressure, skin temperature, sweat, or muscle contraction.
 There are three types of biofeedback therapies, which include:

 - Neurofeedback or electroencephalography, a program that measures your brainwaves

 - Thermal biofeedback, a program that measures the temperature of your skin